 I used to take offence at the term “lazy tax”, like the world was somehow blaming me personally for being overcharged.
 Financial commentators sometimes use it to describe the high prices people are stuck paying because they don’t look around or ask their provider for a better deal.
 Well, I am now officially claiming myself as living, breathing proof that the lazy tax is a real “thing”.
-And I’ve been paying it since April 1.

-That was when the Australian Government reformed the private health insurance sector, aiming to simplify the process for people wanting to find the best cover for their personal circumstances.
+On April 1, 2019, the Australian Government reformed the private health insurance sector, aiming to simplify the process for people wanting to find the best cover for their personal circumstances.
 This included whittling down a smorgasbord of different types of hospital cover to four main tiers – Gold, Silver, Bronze and Basic – and giving insurers the option to add a “Plus” category for Silver, Bronze and Basic.

 And I was pleasantly surprised.
 No, more than that.
 I think it’s safe to say I was shocked.
 No, flabbergasted, slack-jawed, dumbfounded, astonished, amazed and bedazzled.
 And I was also patting myself on the back (although also simultaneously kicking myself for not doing it sooner).